Assiti Shards series

 The Assiti Shards series is a fictional universe invented by American author Eric Flint.
 It is a shared universe concerning several alternate history worlds, related to a prime timeline.
 The defining characteristic of the fictional universe is the existence of the "Assiti Shards effect", and the impact that strikes by Assiti Shards have on characters in the stories.
 The series is rather large and expansive, having started publication in 2000, and as of 2008, consisting of 15 print books, and 21 e-magazine anthologies, in two different published timelines of the same multiverse (only one work is in the second timeline).
+By 2026, the series had grown to include over 100 print books with over 120 e-magazine anthology issues in five different published timelines of the same multiverse.

 Assiti Shard

 The Assiti Shards work by displacing bits of the world into other times and places, exchanging it with that which was there.
 These "shards", according to the fictional universe backstory, are waste byproduct of artworks created by the sophisticated and curious alien race known as the Assiti.
 The various stories involve shards striking the Earth and timeshifting characters into different periods and places.